ashleycampion/IrisDataSetProject/README.md

     <dt><a id='Linear Combination'></a>Linear Combination</dt>
     <dd>(Please first read the definition of <a href="#discriminant">discriminant</a>.)
 In mathematics, a linear combination is an expression constructed from a set of terms by multiplying each term by a constant and adding the results (e.g. a linear combination of x and y would be any expression of the form ax + by, where a and b are constants) [4].</dd>
     <dt><a id='Linear Discriminate Analysis'></a>Linear Discriminate Analysis</dt>
     <dd>(Please first read the definitions of <a href="#discriminant">discriminant</a> and <a href="#linear combination">linear combination</a>.)
-Linear discriminant analysis (LDA), normal discriminant analysis (NDA), or discriminant function analysis is a generalization of Fisher's linear discriminant, a method used in statistics, pattern recognition, and machine learning to find a <a href="#linear combination">linear combination</a> of features that characterizes or separates two or more classes of objects or events [3].</dd>
+Linear discriminant analysis (LDA), normal discriminant analysis (NDA), or discriminant function analysis is a  a method used in statistics, pattern recognition, and machine learning to find a linear combination of features that characterizes, i.e. is capable of discriminating between, two or more classes of objects or events [3].</dd>
     <dt><a id="Linear Regression"></a>Linear Regression</dt>
     <dd>In statistics, linear regression is a linear approach to modeling the relationship between a scalar response (or dependent variable) and one or more explanatory variables (or independent variables).
 The case of one explanatory variable is called simple linear regression.
 For more than one explanatory variable, the process is called multiple linear regression.
 [9]</dd>
     <dt><a id='Multivariate'>Multivariate</a></dt>